shirhatti/EntityFramework.Docs/ef/miscellaneous/internals/writing-a-provider.md

 See also [Understanding EF Services](services.md).

+> [!NOTE]
-Note: EF uses [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/) to implement dependency injection.
+> EF uses [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/) to implement dependency injection.
 Documentation for this project [is available on docs.asp.net](https://docs.asp.net/en/latest/fundamentals/dependency-injection.html).

 ## Plugging in a Provider

 As explained above, EF uses options and services.
 Each provider must create API so users to add provider-specific options and services.
 This API is best created by using extension methods.

+> [!TIP]
-Tip: When defining an extension method, define it in the namespace of the object being extended so Visual Studio auto-complete will include the extension method as a possible completion.
+> When defining an extension method, define it in the namespace of the object being extended so Visual Studio auto-complete will include the extension method as a possible completion.

 ### The *Use* Method